D.E.B.S. (2004 film): Plot

-Embedded in the SAT is a secret test that determines aptitude for espionage.
-Women who score highly on the test are recruited into D.E.B.S.
+Embedded in the SAT is a secret test that determines aptitude for espionage, and those who score highly on the test are recruited into D.E.B.S.
 (Discipline, Energy, Beauty, Strength), a clandestine paramilitary academy.
-Four D.E.B.S.—squad leader Max, naïve Janet, promiscuous Dominique, and Amy, who dreams of attending art school despite being the academy's top recruit—are tasked by Ms. Petrie and Mr. Phipps, the heads of D.E.B.S., to surveil Lucy Diamond.
-Diamond is an infamous supercriminal, known for her operations, thefts, an alleged attempt to sink Australia, as well as supposedly killing every agent that goes up against her.
+Four D.E.B.S.—Max, Janet, Dominique and Amy—are tasked by Ms. Petrie and Mr. Phipps, the heads of D.E.B.S. academy, to surveil Lucy Diamond, an infamous supercriminal.
 Amy in particular is interested in Lucy due to writing a senior thesis about her.
-It is believed that Lucy is meeting Russian assassin Ninotchka Kaprova.
-Unbeknownst to them, Lucy is a rather neurotic woman, who has trouble opening up to people.
-Her meeting with Ninotchka is, in fact, a blind date.
+It is believed that Lucy is meeting Russian assassin Ninotchka Kaprova, which turns out to be a blind date.

-In the meantime, Amy has recently broken up with her pushy and controlling boyfriend, Bobby, a fellow agent.
-The D.E.B.S. observe Lucy's date with Ninotchka, and are interrupted by Bobby, who is on his own stakeout, with several intelligence agencies also observing Lucy.
-Lucy has trouble connecting with Ninotchka and tries to call off the date.
+Amy has recently broken up with her controlling boyfriend, Bobby, a fellow agent.
+The D.E.B.S. observe Lucy's date with Ninotchka, and are interrupted by Bobby, who is on his own stakeout, with several other intelligence agencies also observing Lucy.
 Amy gets into an argument with Bobby, demanding answers on their breakup, which catches Lucy's attention.
 A shootout ensues, during which Max reminds Janet that she has not yet earned her D.E.B.S. stripes, and Lucy flees while being chased by the D.E.B.S.
 Lucy is caught in a standoff with Amy, but they end up having a friendly conversation.
 Lucy escapes when Amy's attention wavers, and the D.E.B.S. praise Amy for being the only person to have ever faced Lucy and lived.

-Lucy quickly takes a liking to Amy, and against the advice of her friend and henchman, Scud, sneaks into Amy's dorm.
-Lucy initially says she wants to help Amy on her thesis but ends up coercing her into joining her at a nightclub, along with Janet, who witnesses Lucy speaking with Amy.
-During this trip, Lucy and Amy grow closer and have a conversation about their lives and relationships.
-Lucy even clarifies that the deaths of the agents sent after her were happenstance.
+Lucy quickly takes a liking to Amy, and, against the advice of her friend and henchman, Scud, sneaks into Amy's dorm.
+Lucy initially says she wants to help Amy on her thesis but ends up coercing her into joining her at a nightclub, along with Janet, who had caught the two speaking.
+During this trip, Lucy and Amy grow closer and Lucy clarifies that the deaths of the agents sent after her were happenstance.
 Janet and Scud also befriend each other.
-When the two open up to each other, Lucy and Amy are about to kiss, but are interrupted by Janet.
+Lucy and Amy nearly kiss but are interrupted by Janet.